bjnortier/shapesmith.deprecated/INSTALL.md

  * cd shapesmith/node
  * make

+NB.
+Because of the cookies used in the session authentication tests, add the following line to the /etc/hosts file:

+``127.0.0.1       localhost.shapesmith.net``

+Run the tests:

  * ./rebar eunit ct skip_deps=true # This runs the tests.
-Make sure riak is running before you run tests

 If all the tests pass, run shapesmith:

- * ./start.sh
+ * ./start-dev.sh

 Point your browser to